opencomponents/oc/README.md

 ### Server-side rendering with client-side failover

-When registry is slow or errors and you are doing server-side rendering, you may want to unblock the rendering and post-pone the rendering to make it happen on the client-side after the DOM is loaded.
+When registry is slow or errors and you are doing server-side rendering, you may want to unblock the rendering and postpone the rendering to make it happen on the client-side after the DOM is loaded.
 If your registry is publicly available and you use the node.js client, this is done automatically.
 Cool, isn't it?
 When on the client-side, once the dom is loaded, via javascript a retry rendering attempt will happen every 10 seconds until the component is rendered.

 If for some reasons you want to avoid client-side rendering, when using the node.js client, you can do: